-- the Class I directors are Sarfraz Maredia and Ali Pourdad.
-If elected at our 2024 annual meeting of stockholders, David Goldberg will become a Class I director; - the Class II directors are James Buckly Jordan and Olivier Vincent; and - the Class III directors are Ali Kashani and Touraj Parang.
+- the Class I directors are David Goldberg and Sarfraz Maredia; - the Class II directors are James Buckly Jordan and Olivier Vincent; and - the Class III directors are Ali Kashani and Touraj Parang.

-The terms of our Class I directors, Class II directors and Class III directors will expire upon the election and qualification of successor directors at our annual meeting of stockholders held during the calendar years 2024, 2025 and 2026, respectively.
+The terms of our Class I directors, Class II directors and Class III directors will expire upon the election and qualification of successor directors at our annual meeting of stockholders held during the calendar years 2027, 2025 and 2026, respectively.
 Each director's term continues until the election and qualification of his or her successor, or his or her earlier death, resignation, disqualification or removal.
 Our amended and restated certificate of incorporation and amended and amended and restated bylaws authorize, subject to the special rights of the holders of any series of preferred stock to elect directors, only our board of directors to fill vacancies on the board of directors.
 Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 This classification of our board of directors may have the effect of delaying or preventing changes in control of our Company.